Title 2A

 b.
 Of the board's initial seniors committee members, the six council-nominated members and one of the Seattle-King County Advisory Council for Aging and Disability Services-nominated members shall be appointed to initial terms of two years.

 c.
-Of the board's initial vulnerable populations committee members, the six council-nominated members and one of the members appointed by the executive under subsection C.3.b. of this section shall be appointed to initial terms of two years.
+Of the board's initial resilient communities committee members, the six council-nominated members and one of the members appointed by the executive under subsection C.3.b. of this section shall be appointed to initial terms of two years.

 d.
 A person may serve no more than one additional term on the board after completing the person's first term, whether the first term is a partial or full term.